“The Road to Hell is paved with good intentions,”

-Jesus is quick to credit our accounts with all the actions we mortals do that are selfless and self giving.
+However, Jesus is quick to credit our account with all the actions we mortals do that are selfless and self-giving.
 Love covers a multitude of sins!

 “For you were once darkness, but now you are light in the Lord.
 Walk as children of light (for the fruit of the Spirit is in all goodness, righteousness, and truth), finding out what is acceptable to the Lord.”
 (Ephesians 5:8-10)

 Seldom do we act with pure motives!
-We often have mixed motives when we do things.
-Doing our best, giving things our best shot, might be cool as far as God is concerned.
-But Jesus dislikes deliberate sin in the worst way!
+We often have mixed motives when we set out to do things.
+Doing our best, giving things our best shot, might be cool as far our peers are concerned, but Jesus sees down to our very motives!

 “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness, because what may be known of God is manifest in them, for God has shown it to them.
 For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.”
 (Romans 1:18-21)

 Reverence, awe and respect for an awesome Creator should characterize every one of us.
 Beyond that bare minimum we live in a land of comparative freedom and enlightenment sent down to us by our Creator.
 His love for us is self-giving and self-sacrificing.
 It's a huge mistake to take God for granted.

 Actually we would know nothing about God, His nature, His Person If He had chosen to stay hidden behind the scenes.
 But God has given us vast amounts of information about Himself, His character, His agenda.